unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/07-fields.md

 ---
 ## Unit

-This is the field unit, it will displayed in the product page like this
+This is the field unit, it will be displayed in the product page like this

 <img srcset="/dynamicproduct/images/fields/unit.jpg 2x" class="padding border">

-You can configure the unitd in the main configuration page of the module.
+You can configure the unit in the main configuration page of the module.

 ---
 ## Options